sevvara/ethics_fall2025/_posts/2025-10-10-SOC-blog-post-2.md

   - Tech Justice
 ---

-*Exploring what is "Addictive Intellegence" through a prism... .*
+*Exploring what is "Addictive Intellegence" through the lens of AI companioship and its impacts.*

 **Case Study by *Robert Mahari* and *Pat Pataranutaporn*:**
 ["Addictive Intelligence: Understanding Psychological, Legal, and Technical Dimensions of AI Companionship"](https://mit-serc.pubpub.org/pub/iopjyxcx/release/2?readingCollection=132bb7af)